Ferioda/HateSpeechDetection_IntelligentSystems/README.md

 In order to run and avoid errors, a directory named "Data" containing the csv files "train.csv" and "train2.csv" should be present in the same directory of the main.

+The "utf8","keras" and "tf" packages are required to be installed.

 To reproduce results you can run directly all the cells in RStudio.